 This course explores in detail the foundational ideas and reasons for ministry in the church.
-It will study how the ministry of discipleship evolves out of a ministry service, expressions of being called to share in God's mission in the world.
+It will study how the ministry of discipleship evolves out of a ministry service, and expressions of being called to share in God's mission in the world.

-|Objectives||Upon completion of this course students will be expected to:|
+On successful completion of the course students will be able to:

-- Demonstrate an understanding of ministry having a mission within and beyond the church.
+2. Demonstrate an understanding of ministry having a mission within and beyond the church.

-|Content||The main themes will include: a study of important scriptural texts; the place of Tradition and new insights gained from the Second Vatican Council; how key church leaders and teachers have understood and developed and understanding of and call to ministry in the church; relationship between the Holy Spirit and the Church; possibilities for ministry in life situations|
+- how key church leaders and teachers have understood and developed and understanding of and call to ministry in the church;

 An understating of THEO1010, whilst not a prerequisite, would be an advantage